jevko/jevkodata-basic-highlighting-vscode/README.md

 NOTE: experimental.

-This extension is published to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=jevko.jevkodata-basic-highlighting).
+This extension is published to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=jevko.jevkodata-basic-highlighting) as well as the [Open VSX Registry](https://open-vsx.org/extension/jevko/jevkodata-basic-highlighting).

 ## Installation